 Figure 5-7 shows cleared MW weighted average capacity market prices on a Delivery Year basis for the entire history of the PJM capacity markets.
-Table 5-21 shows RPM clearing prices for all RPM Auctions held through 2016.
+Table 5-12 shows RPM clearing prices for all RPM Auctions held through the first three months of 2017.

-Figure 5-8 shows the RPM cleared MW weighted average prices for each LDA for the current Delivery Year and all results for auctions for future Delivery Years that have been held through 2016.
-A summary of these weighted average prices is given in Table 5-22.
+Figure 5-8 shows the RPM cleared MW weighted average prices for each LDA for the current Delivery Year and all results for auctions for future Delivery Years that have been held through the first three months of 2017.
+A summary of these weighted average prices is given in Table 5-13.

-Table 5-23 shows RPM revenue by resource type for all RPM Auctions held through 2016 with \$6.3 billion for new/repower/reactivated generation resources based on the unforced MW cleared and the resource clearing prices.
+Table 5-14 shows RPM revenue by resource type for all RPM Auctions held through the first three months of 2017 with \$6.3 billion for new/repower/reactivated generation resources based on the unforced MW cleared and the resource clearing prices.
 A resource classified as "new/repower/reactivated" is a capacity resource addition since the implementation of RPM and is considered "new/repower/reactivated" for its initial offer and all its subsequent offers in RPM Auctions.

-Table 5-24 shows RPM revenue by calendar year for all RPM Auctions held through 2016.
-In 2015, RPM revenue was \$9.0 billion.
+Table 5-15 shows RPM revenue by calendar year for all RPM Auctions held through the first three months of 2017.
 In 2016, RPM revenue was \$8.9 billion.
+In 2017, RPM revenue was \$8.8 billion.

-Table 5-25 shows the RPM annual charges to load.
-For the 2015/2016 Delivery Year, RPM annual charges to load are \$9.6 billion.
-For the 2016/2017 Delivery Year, annual charges to load are \$7.7 billion.
+Table 5-16 shows the RPM annual charges to load.
+For the 2016/2017 Delivery Year, RPM annual charges to load are \$7.7 billion.
+For the 2017/2018 Delivery Year, annual charges to load are \$9.1 billion.

-Table 5-21 Capacity prices: 2007/2008 through 2019/2020 RPM Auctions
+Table 5-12 Capacity prices: 2007/2008 through 2019/2020 RPM Auctions